 Her tour is called the 2018 Plant a Seed for Cannabis Education World Tour.

 Nelson is also the CEO of The ECS Therapy Center, an organization with a goal to provide education and perform research on medical marijuana.
-The organization provides information on how the endocannabinoid system works and how cannabis can help treat illness with to people with clinicians who are trained in cannabis therapy.
+The organization provides information on how the endocannabinoid system works and how cannabis effects different people.

 The three activists denied that they were selling marijuana.
 Browning admitted that the vacuum-sealed packages in a suitcase found by the trooper were his and that they were not for sale.
 The trooper wrote in the affidavit that Nelson said she shares the marijuana with whoever needs it freely, adding that she was there as an advocate to speak at the event.